Arch Oboler: Television

 In 1949, Oboler helmed an anthology television series, Oboler's Comedy Theatre (aka Arch Oboler's Comedy Theater) which ran for six episodes from September to November.
 In the premiere show, "Ostrich in Bed," a couple awaiting the arrival of a dinner guest find an ostrich in their bedroom.
 In "Mr. Dydee" a dim-witted horse player inherits a diaper service.

 Recordings

-Audio horror gained an added dimension with Oboler's LP recording, Drop Dead!
-An Exercise in Horror (Capitol Records, 1962).
-It features the following horror-themed dramatic vignettes, interspersed with commentary from Oboler: "Introduction to Horror", "I'm Hungry", "Taking Papa Home", "The Dark", "A Day at the Dentist's", "The Posse", "Chicken Heart", and "The Laughing Man".
+Oboler's LP recording, Drop Dead!
+An Exercise in Horror (Capitol Records, 1962) features horror-themed dramatic vignettes, interspersed with commentary from Oboler: "Introduction to Horror", "I'm Hungry", "Taking Papa Home", "The Dark", "A Day at the Dentist's", "The Posse", "Chicken Heart", and "The Laughing Man".
 "Arch Oboler's African Adventure" (Decca 10" LP)field recordings during the filming of Bwana Devil.

 Books

 Novels

 House on Fire (Bartholomew House, 1969), was adapted by Oboler for radio's Mutual Radio Theater in 1980. in 2015, Valancourt Books reissued House on Fire with a new introduction by Christopher Conlon.